by Dimana Doneva

 Meet Maria Aleksandrova – a first-year student at AUBG, who plans to study Journalism and Mass Communication, a volunteer for UNICEF.
 She has become the first person with cerebral palsy in Bulgaria to take the Cambridge exam in English.

-“Sitting the exam was quite a challenge in itself,” Maria said.
-“I had to fight quite a little bit.”
-The administration of the exam was at first reluctant to change the rules, but after months, Maria finally succeeded to convince them to take the exam using a computer instead of paper.
-In this way, Maria paved the way for other people with physical disabilities in the country to take the prestigious exam and improve their academic and career prospects.
+“Sitting the exam was quite a challenge itself,” Maria said.
+“I had to fight quite a little bit.”.
+First the administration of the exam was reluctant to change the rules, but after months, Maria finally succeeded to convince them to take the exam using a computer instead of a paper.
+This way Maria paved the way for other people with physical disabilities in Bulgaria to take the prestigious exam and improve their academic and career prospects.

 One of Bulgaria’s leading private TV stations, bTV, did a reportage about Maria’s story that attracted the attention of Velislava Tsotsorkova, Board member of the “Lachezar Tsotsorkov” Foundation.
 Established by the family of the late Dr. Prof. Lachezar Tsotsorkov, including AUBG Board member Dimitar Tsotsorkov, the foundation, which supports many causes in the field of culture, education, healthcare, at-risk youth, provided Maria with a scholarship that waived her remaining AUBG tuition and student-related expenses.